mialkin/docs/unix/macos/macos.md

 #### Use Touch ID

-To use Touch ID for sudo commands in the Terminal run:
+To use Touch ID for sudo commands in the Terminal, run:

 ```bash
 sudo vim /etc/pam.d/sudo